iamNilotpal/infinite-scroll/README.md

 Here comes to rescue FlashList, An alternative to FlatList that uses the UI thread and, according to their website, is 10 times quicker in JS and 5 times faster in JS thread.
 These performance gains are pretty impressive, even if only half the improvement is taken into account.

-To use it, you only need to install FlashList using this command:

-yarn add @shopify/flash-list
-pod install if you need to replace your existing <FlatList> with <FlashList>.
-That’s it!

 ## Initializing React Native App

 We will use **React Native CLI** to create our app.
 Make sure to check out their [installation guide](https://reactnative.dev/docs/environment-setup) if you haven't.